dfns/dfns-api-docs/api-docs/authentication/registration/completeUserRegistration.md

 * `credential` is an object containing the following fields
   * `uuid` is a globally unique ID that identifies the user's credential in the Dfns APIs
-  * `kind` is the type of credential the user registered
+  * `kind` is the kind of credential the user registered
   * `name` is the name the user provided for this credential
 * `user` is an object containing the following fields
   * `id` is the globally unique ID that identifies the user in the Dfns APIs